imbushuo/DFRDisplayKm/README.md

 **You need to turn off Secure Boot as described in the [Apple Knowledge Base](https://support.apple.com/en-us/HT208330)**.

+## IOCTLs

+Two IOCTLs are provided:

+* `IOCTL_DFR_UPDATE_FRAMEBUFFER`: Update the FrameBuffer.
+* `IOCTL_DFR_CLEAR_FRAMEBUFFER`: Clear the FrameBuffer.

+Check the badly-written user-mode application example `DFRDisplayUm.Utility.Console` for detailed usage.

 ## Known Caveats

 * Only Apple T2-based MacBook Pro(s) are supported.
 I assume T1 support is similar but I don't have device to test.
 * The driver might fails to load on T2 cold boot.
 Reboot the computer once and it should work.
+* FrameBuffer update results are not currently checked (can be retrieved using bulk in message and key `UDCL`).
+So FrameBuffer update could possibly fail because no retry is implemented.

 ## License